JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

   [682c06a0] JSON v0.21.1
 ```

-If a branch (or a certain commit) of the package has a hotfix that is not yet included in a registered version, we can explicitly track that branch (or commit) by appending `#branchname` (or `#commitSHA1`) to the package name.
+If a branch (or a certain commit) is not yet included in a registered version, we can explicitly track it by appending `#branchname` (or `#commitSHA1`) to the package name.

 ```julia
 (@v1.5) pkg> add BSON#master